sam-hatley/newsbot/README.md

 # The Harrow Twitter Newsbot

-Like many people, I live in a city district: it's quite easy to get news on what's happening in the city at large, but there are few options when I want to keep abreast of what's happening in my local area.
+I live in a district of a large city: it's quite easy to get news on what's happening in the city at large, but there are few options when I want to keep abreast of what's happening in my local area.
 Thankfully, my local area has a news organization that's quite active on Twitter.

 Less thankfully, whoever manages this account doesn't do a great job writing the actual tweet: